Get

 When it comes to vet fees, they can be a major worry for pet parents.
 Like many procedures, X-rays are a financial investment.
 X-rays typically cost anywhere between $100 and $400, though this can vary.

-If you’re worried about how you’re going to afford the procedure, discuss your concerns with your vet.
+If you’re worried about how you’re going to afford the procedure, discuss your concerns with the vet.
 You can ask for an estimate of the cost before the procedure.
 If you have pet insurance this is something that may be covered in your policy.
 Vets are used to discussing costs and will be able to advise on any payment options available.

 5. The Process